-CBE engages Christians nationally and globally on the Bible, women, and leadership through annual conferences, award-winning publications, a blog, and more.
+CBE engages Christians nationally and globally on the Bible, women's equality, and leadership through annual conferences, award-winning publications, a blog, and more.
 Thousands of resources from world-renowned biblical scholars, theologians, pastors, and activists are available free and searchable by topic:

 Priscilla Papers, a quarterly academic journal, features peer reviewed, interdisciplinary scholarship